---

 ## Continuous outcome: weight change

-### Fitting all three methods
+### Fitting all four methods

 ```{r}